alexkazik/ownable/README.md

 ## Generics

-The derive macro supports currently only lifetimes (no bounds but as many as you want).
+The derive macro supports these generics: lifetimes, types (no consts).
+And with bounds and as many as you want.

 ## Possible Errors